kevgo/kappamaki/README.md

   # The result, order_data, is this hash:
   # {
-  #   starter: 'miso soup',
+  #   starter: "miso soup",
-  #   entree: 'cucumber rolls'
+  #   entree: "cucumber rolls"
   # }

   # now we can set up our order...